 This article was written by Shan Ye about functionality specific to the UW Madison cosmogenic nuclides lab.
 However, this type of form to drive lab processes could be useful across labs.
 The source code for this example can be found in the Sparrow Cosmo repository.

-At the UW Cosmogenic Nuclide lab, we have created an input form for submitting individual data to the database.
+At the UW Cosmogenic Nuclides lab, we have created an input form for submitting individual data points to the database.

 The second component is the form.
 Fields for latitude, longitude and dates are required.
 Other fields with blue borders are important fields.
 For numerical fields, if an input value is out of the recommended range (potential invalid data inputs), the border of that field turns red, otherwise it turns green.

 The third component is the validation and submission part.
 The submission button is inactive until all required fields are filled.
 Texts above the button indicates the number of unfilled and invalid fields.
 There is also a json-styled data preview in this section.